earthly/website/blog/_posts/2021-05-21-thought-leaders.md

  - dont link to me
  - just an example
 ---
 Here is a somewhat fictionalized personal story.
-I was a new engineering manager starting a new ambitous project at a SAAS company.
-The company had several hundred developers.
+The names of the people and the technology have been changed.

 ## Raising Objections

-The project was approved and it was time to start work.
+I was a new engineering manager who's team was starting a new ambitous project at a SAAS company.
+The company had several hundred developers and the project was approved.
 A design document and development plan existed, a working prototype had been created, and several talented people were executing on the plan.
-All that was left to do was to 'reach alignment'.
+All that was left to do from, my perspective, was to 'reach alignment.'

-I'm not sure if reaching alignment is a universal term that I was unfamilar with but for me and this project it worked like this: The project was approved but there were all kinds of people vaguely horizontal to me in the organization who could 'raise objections'.
+I'm not sure if reaching alignment is a universal term that I was previously unfamilar with or if its company specific but for this project it worked like this: The project was approved but there were all kinds of people vaguely horizontal to me in the organization who could 'raise objections' about it.

 Raising objections is you telling someone above me, my boss or my bosses boss or so on, that you have concerns about the projects success.
 An easy way to report concerns can be a really good idea.
 If the SRE manager heard we were using bongoDB and had dealt with bongoDB data lose in the past then there is no better time to speak than at the beginning of the project.
-And because the CTO doesn't want to spend time mediating discussions about database preferences, or whatever the lastest concerns are, as an engineering manageer part of my job was to meet with people ahead of time and make sure that they won't raise objections.
+And because the CTO doesn't want to spend time mediating discussions about database preferences, or whatever the lastest concerns are, as an engineering manageer part of my job was to make sure there were no objections to be raised.

 ## Seeking Alignment
 Preventing the raising of objections is was called 'reaching alignment.'
 The idea is to find the people who might have concerns or advice, get feedback from them, and work with the developers on the team to adjust the plan based on that.
 It ends up feeling a lot like the episode of the office where Andy and Kevin must meet with the heads of every company in the the office park about the parking situation.